AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/phaseatoms.md

 * **Key n**: Pressing the "n" key selects the next atom in the displayed atom list.
 * **Key p**: Pressing the "p" key selects the previous atom in the displayed atom list.
 * **Key c**: Pressing the "c" key sets the plot viewpoint at unit cell center.
 Also resets n/p selection item to the 1st atom.
 * **Key s**: Pressing the "s" key brings up a (large) selection of color schemes for the slice contours.
-Default – "Paired" (Green – positive, red – negative & yellow – zero).
+Default – "RdYlGn" (Green – positive, red – negative & yellow – zero).
 * **Key k**: Pressing the "k" key cycles through the possible slice contouring options (none, lines, colors, lines+colors)
+* **Key m**: Pressing the "m" key for an incommensurate structure creates a movie file of the change in the structure along the 4th dimension (tau).
+Movie controls are found in the GSAS-II Configuration Variables.
+Requires the imageio python package be available for import – it is not normally available in the GSAS-II version of python.
-* **Key +**: Pressing the "+" (or "=") key steps the viewpoint in positive drawing z-direction (away from viewer).
+* **Key +**: Pressing the "+" (or "=") key steps the viewpoint in positive drawing z-direction (toward viewer).
 If structure is incommensurate, "+" steps the structure and map through the 4th dimension (+tau).
-* **Key -**: Pressing the "-" key steps the viewpoint in negative drawing z-direction (toward from viewer).
+* **Key -**: Pressing the "-" key steps the viewpoint in negative drawing z-direction (away from viewer).
 If structure is incommensurate, "-" steps the structure and map through the 4th dimension (-tau).